Caerleon: 2010 Ryder Cup

 The local ward golf club was included in promotional material for the 2010 Ryder Cup which was hosted at the nearby Celtic Manor Resort.

-Caerleon Golf Club is owned by the Celtic Manor Resort, and is a 9 hole municipal golf course, driving range and golf clubhouse.
+Caerleon Golf Club is managed by the Celtic Manor Resort, and is a 9 hole municipal golf course, driving range and golf clubhouse.
 During winter months the golf course is prone to flooding due to its location alongside the River Usk.

 Other sports

-Caerleon Bowls Club has a good quality outdoor green and recently became home of the city's Newport Athletic Bowls Club which moved from Rodney Parade.
+Caerleon Bowls Club has an outdoor green and recently became home of the city's Newport Athletic Bowls Club which moved from Rodney Parade.
 The association football club Caerleon A.F.C. is based in Caerleon along with two rugby union clubs; Newport High School Old Boys RFC and Caerleon RFC whose grounds are less than a mile apart.
 Both rugby clubs have large junior sections and Caerleon Junior Youth Football Club is a substantial junior football club.
 Bulmore Lido was opened in Caerleon in July 1934 land with an open-air swimming pool, cafe and restaurant, closing in the 1980s.

 Newport Racecourse at Caerleon staged National Hunt racing from the 1840s until its closure in 1948.
 It hosted the Welsh Grand National at Easter 1948, the only time the race was held at Newport.
 Following the closure of the course the Welsh Grand National was transferred to Chepstow.
 The racecourse also staged the International Cross Country Championships on six occasions between 1906 and 1951.
 The course was located on what is now the golf club and the comprehensive school.